acisops/acis_anomaly_pages/source/stuck_status_bit.rst

 Impacts
 -------

-* The anomaly occurs during safe mode transition, so no science is lost.
+* The anomaly occurs after SCS-107 execution, so no science is lost.
 * The warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
 They can be updated in the weekly load through a SAR.
 * If a science run is started before a warmboot can be performed, testing on the